-Maximum message This value makes it possible to restrict the size allowed for a message.
+Maximum message size (bytes) This value makes it possible to restrict the size allowed for a message.
 It has to be between 8 and 4096 (default value: 260).

-Max. number of files This field allows defining the maximum number of fields allowed for "Read File Record" and "Write File Record" operations in order to protect certain vulnerable automatons beyond a defined number of files. automatons begond a defined number of files.
+Max. number of files This field allows defining the maximum number of fields allowed for "Read File Record" and "Write File Record" operations in order to protect certain vulnerable automatons beyond a defined number of files.